OpenVisualCloud/Media-Communications-Mesh/media-proxy/README.md

 If all commands are executed successfully, you will see the Media Proxy deployed as a K8s DaemonSet to the worker node (labeled with "mcm.intel.com/role=worker").

 ## Known Issues
-- There is one bug with default docker.io package installation (version 20.10.25-0ubuntu1~22.04.2) with Ubuntu 22.04.3 LTS.
+- There is a bug with default docker.io package installation (version 20.10.25-0ubuntu1~22.04.2) with Ubuntu 22.04.3 LTS.
 The [`USER` command](https://github.com/moby/moby/issues/46355) and [`chown` command](https://github.com/moby/moby/issues/46161) don't work as expected.
 It's preferred to install docker-ce package following [instruction from docker community](https://docs.docker.com/engine/install/ubuntu/).

 - The Authentication function of the Media Proxy interfaces is currently missing.
 This feature is still under development, and the current implementation is weak in defending against network attacks.